deejaygraham/married-to-the-mob-talk/notes.md

  Typing person has idea. and is typing into the keyboard, not description Other person is reading back from screen
  Not good tranlation

- Flow being in the zone, Mihaly Chiczhemis
+## Driver

  At keyboard for a few minutes at a time

+## Isn't this just a collosally expensive pairing

  QUality of thought is more important than quality of typing.

- SQL, C#, Javascript, Html
- Shared cognitive burden
- Work on bigger problems.

- Learn from each other

- Swarming chaotic and unstructured
- Mob is more formal
- disciplined
+## De Mobbing

- Break out for
+Break out for research

- Knowledge sharing for new members.
-Harde to understnad object model Easy to pick up idioms, teach history of app
+ ## Push back

  Management skepticism
- - If it works
+ - At sage, if it works then continue to do it.

- Diligence in creating tests, refactoring, naming

 ## Team Size